fuze-ac/api-specs/PUBLIC_API_SPEC.md

 - Public artifacts remain owned by the domain that publishes them; public APIs are the exposure mechanism, not the owner of the underlying fact.
 - Public request lineage and rate-limit state are platform-governed cross-cutting entities.
-- Credits balances remain credits-domain truth even when exposed via public authenticated reads.
+- Platform Credits balances remain credits-domain truth even when exposed via public authenticated reads.
 - Registry and transparency surfaces may be public and canonical at the publication layer, but they still do not collapse chain truth, payout execution truth, and internal accounting truth into one object.

 ---